8 Stressor-Response Library

 Custom filters by species, stressor, endpoint etc.

-Click on a stressor-response relationship from the list view to switch to detail view.
+One you find a stressor-response relationship of interest, click on the stressor-response relationship from the list view to switch to detail view.
 The detail view of each stressor-response relationship includes descriptive details, citations, data, and all other attributes.
 Interactive plots are included at the bottom of the page.
+Some relationships are feature rich and contain descriptive background, source citations, file attachments, and other material.
+Other relationships are more simplified.
+Click the back button to return to the list view.

 8.3 Create Multi-Stressor-Response Overview Plots